Skip to content

 Products for (Inevitable) Puppy Accident Cleanup

 Accidents in the house will happen, even with the most well-behaved pups.
-When they do, there are a few tools and products that can make cleanup easier and help prevent repeat offenses.
+When they do, you need to clean it thoroughly to help prevent repeat offenses.

 Here’s where you can find some more of my favorite products to clean and detect urine.